 Converting long-form formats

 Each Amazon brand operates in a different customer market at a different pace of growth.
-Therefore, the brand guidelines are at various stages of brand maturity and needs.
+Therefore, the brand guidelines are at various stages of brand maturity and need.
 The image above shows the table of contents from two brand guidelines (PDFs) to illustrate the content gaps between brands and how each brand structured its content differently.
 The brand portal design has to be a flexible workhorse that can work well with various states of long-form content.

 The combination of top and side navigations is the ideal structure to house the different depths of content needed across brands.
 Most brand guidelines can be parsed into three top-nav categories while fitting high-level information into the home landing page.
 The site can comfortably have up to six top navigation links.

 The brand portal is designed to be a workhorse that democratizes design, making it accessible to all Amazon brand owners.
-Built on Wagtail CMS, brand owners can quickly add content with diverse content blocks and tools, giving them seamless control over their brand guidelines with zero coding.The brand portal’s utilitarian design allows the brand owners to build guideline pages without asking them to rethink their assets.
-This low friction increases site adoption for owners and shortens their page-building timeline.
+With Wagtail CMS, brand owners can quickly add content with a variety of content blocks and tools, giving them seamless control over their brand guidelines with zero coding.
+The utilitarian design of the portal allows the brand owners to build guideline pages without asking them to rethink their assets.
+This low friction boosts site adoption for owners and shortens their page-building timeline.
 Predefined templates ensure any content published looks consistently well presented across brands.

 Truth be told